 Yet, the prospect that a downturn in the U.S. and Europe -- China's top two export markets -- could wipe out millions of Chinese factory jobs and endangering Beijing's leadership is politically unpalatable.

-If the global outlook deteriorates, China may decide that investment is the lesser of two evils, much as it did after the 2008 financial crisis when it ordered an investment binge that helped it maintain annual growth rates of around 10 percent during and after the global recession.
+So, if the global outlook deteriorates, China may decide that investment is the lesser of two evils, much like it did after the 2008 financial crisis when it ordered an investment binge that helped it maintain annual growth rates of around 10 percent during and after the global recession.

 In spite of global clouds, most economists still expect China to grow well above 8 percent in 2012.
 That is in line with the market refrain that China won't have a hard landing.
 A Reuters poll in mid-July showed economists think 2012 growth will be 8.8 percent, well above Beijing's 7 percent growth target.